jameshfisher/jameshfisher.com/_posts/2017-04-15-openssl-pki-from-scratch.md

   problems it solves, and the cryptographic operations involved.
 To understand it, I'm building it myself.
 tags: []
+summary: >-
+  I demonstrate creating a public-private key pair, distributing the public key, and using a trusted third party (CA) to vouch for the public key.
 ---

 Say Alice generates her private key, and extracts her public key: